missed workout

 Rule #1, don’t panic

 Nobody ever made a dime panicking, and your fitness will not improve if you panic about missing a day.
-Similar to how I wrote about your longest long run representing a small fraction of the total run volume while you are preparing for an event, having an unplanned rest day is a small part compared to the totality of training.
+I previously wrote that your longest long run represents a small fraction of the total run volume.
+Similarly, an unplanned rest day represents a very small part of the totality of training.
 Furthermore, the training run you missed does not evaporate into thin air.
 If you remember anything from this article, remember this:

 ‘Your body can only handle so much training stress over long periods of time.’

-If you have taken the time to be thoughtful about your training (or you are working with a coach) the training stress you miss one day, regardless of due to injury, illness, or life’s happenings, will (at least) partially make its way back into your running routine in some shape or form.
-At the very least, your next workout will be of higher quality, partially ‘making up’ for the lost miles.
+If you have been thoughtful about training or you are working with a coach, the training stress you missed during one day will (at least) partially make its way back into your running routine in some shape or form.
+You’ll be more recovered, meaning your next workout can be of higher quality and potentially ‘make up’ for the lost training session.
 You can also rearrange your schedule like in the examples below.
 In certain cases, both happen.
-And, if you really take the time to evaluate the before and after pictures of training, over the course of a couple of months, the missed opportunities from a few zero days of training rarely have an impact.

-The missed training opportunities are never as big as they initially seem on paper because we are looking at them through a short term lens.
-Broaden that lens out several weeks and it’s not as big of a deal.
+Missed training opportunities are rarely as big as they initially seem on paper because we are looking at them through a short term lens.
+Broaden that lens out several weeks and an occasional missed training session is not as big of a deal.
 The key is to have a long lens when evaluating training.
 So, look at your training over months not days.

 Enjoying This Article?
 Get More Free Running Training Tips